leadingagile/vending-machine-kata/README.md

 ### Select a Product

-There are three products available in this vending machine.
+There are four products available in this vending machine.
 Each product is able to be selected by sending the appropriate code to the machine.

 | Item  | Price | Code | Quantity |
 |:------|:-----:|:----:|:--------:|